SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 *Usage in other Projects:*

   ``ImagePath.add("someClass/images", alternatePath)``
-      where *someClass* is the name of a class contained in a jar on the class path containing the images folder at the root level of the jar.
+      where *someClass* is the name of a class contained in a jar on the class path containing the given ``images`` folder at the root level of the jar.

       where *alternatePath* is a valid path specification, where the images are located, when running from inside an IDE.